 Brain Tumors do not discriminate.
 Primary brain tumors - those that begin in the brain and tend to stay in the brain - occur in people of all ages, but they are statistically more frequent in children and older adults.
 Metastatic brain tumors - those that begin as a cancer elsewhere in the body and spread to the brain - are more common in adults than children.

 The facts and statistics here include brain and central nervous system tumors (including spinal cord, pituitary and pineal gland tumors).
 We continually update these statistics, as they become available.
-This material was last updated in November 2014.
-We thank the Central Brain Tumor Registry of the United States (CBTRUS) for their assistance with that update.
+This material was last updated in December 2015.
+We thank the Central Brain Tumor Registry of the United States (CBTRUS) for their assistance.
 These numbers address incidence, trends and patterns in the United States only.
 For more information, please visit CBTRUS at www.cbtrus.org.

 Brain tumors are the: